ArmineKhanan/Stock_Analysis/README.md

             End If
         Next i
 ```

-Afterwards implemented the loop accross previously defined arrays to pull the name, daily volume, and return for each ticker.
+Afterward, the loop goes across previously defined arrays to pull the name, daily volume, and return for each ticker.

 ```
 For i = 0 To 11